ItaySegev01/Blog-app/README.md

 This is a Blog like app Built on Next.js 13 using TypeScript

-To run the use commands:
+To run the app use commands:

 **npm i**